 He ended his first season at Old Trafford with two goals in 50 games.

 Matic made his debut for the Serbia national team in a 1-0 loss to Poland on 14 December 2008.

 He withdrew himself for selection during Sinisa Mihajlovic’s 12-month stint in charge of Serbia.

 Nemanja returned to the Serbia team for a 1-1 draw with Croatia but was sent off in the World Cup qualifier.

 Matic scored an overhead kick in a 2-1 loss to Portugal at the Estadio da Luz, where he had played with Benfica.

 Nemanja has a younger brother called Uros who is also a professional footballer.

 Nemanja married his partner Aleksandra Pavic in 2010.
-The pair have a daughter and a son.
+The pair have three children.

 • Matic was coached by his father at his first youth-team club, Vrelo, before joining several other youth teams including Obrenovac 1905, Red Star Belgrade and Partizan.

-• Prior to joining Chelsea for his first spell in 2009, Matic had a trial with then-Premier League side Middlesbrough and was set to join the club before the deal fell through.
+• Prior to joining Chelsea for his first spell in 2009, Matic had a trial with then-Premier League side Middlesbrough and was set to join the club but a deal did not materialise in the end.

 • Nemanja was a big admirer of former Manchester United captain Roy Keane.